 IPVanish doesn't have a Linux app, so I won't go into much detail as having a client is way better than not having one.
 PureVPN's version doesn't have a GUI and supports OpenVPN (UDP & TCP) protocol.
 On the other hand, you can manually configure IPVanish for Linux – it works with Ubuntu, Fedora, Kali Linux, and others.

 I liked that both providers have similar Windows and Mac apps, both style-wise and feature-wise.
-IPVanish's kill switch for Windows has an extra option to block LAN traffic, and the tunneling protocols don't include SSTP and PPTP.
-Of these two, only SSTP is worth your attention.
+IPVanish's kill switch for Windows has an extra option to block LAN traffic, and the tunneling protocols don't include SSTP, which is worth your attention.

-PureVPN's Mac client doesn't show server ping and gives you IKEv2, L2TP/IPSec, and PPTP.
-Since the last two protocols are outdated, you are actually left with one choice.
+PureVPN's Mac client doesn't show server ping and gives you IKEv2 and L2TP/IPSec.
+Since the latter protocol is outdated, you are actually left with one choice.

 PureVPN mobile apps are rather minimal when compared to its competitor.
 However, they still manage to pack quite a few features for both the Android and iOS iterations.
 You'll get split tunneling, different server modes, and theme selection.

 The main difference is available protocols.
-The Android client gives you IPSec and IKEv2, while the iOS users get OpenVPN TCP, OpenVPN UDP, and IKEv2.
+The Android client gives you WireGuard, IPSec, and IKEv2, while the iOS users get OpenVPN TCP, OpenVPN UDP, and IKEv2.
 One strange thing from the UX standpoint is using the red color for Connected status.

 What about IPVanish?
 Well, their Android app offers much more than iOS does.
 Users of the latter devices will miss a kill switch, split tunneling, and obfuscated servers.